HKU-BAL/Clair3/README.md

 `CreateTensorFullAlignment`| Generate variant candidate tensors using phased full-alignment for training or calling.
 `GetTruth`| Extract the variants from a truth VCF.
 Input: VCF; Reference FASTA if the VCF contains asterisks in ALT field.
 `MergeVcf` | Merge pileup and full alignment VCF/GVCF.
-`RealignReads` | Reads local realignment for illumina platform.
+`RealignReads` | Reads local realignment for Illumina platform.
 `SelectCandidates`| Select pileup candidates for full alignment calling.
 `SelectHetSnp` | Select heterozygous SNP candidates for WhatsHap phasing.
 `SelectQual` | Select quality cut-off for phasing and full alignment calling globally from all candidates.